-Yovo Bonsoir breaks with clichés about Africa.
-The white volunteer traveling in West African Benin is the guide.
-With the help of local colleagues, three young Flemish journalists investigate the true nature of "voluntourism", a popular holiday trend that combines tourism and volunteerism.
+PORTO-NOVO - Yovo Bonsoir breaks the clichés about Africa.
+The white volunteer travelling in the West African country of Benin is the guide.
+With the help of local colleagues, three young Flemish journalists investigate the true nature of "voluntourism", a popular holiday trend that combines tourism and volunteer work.

-Yovo Bonsoir is a report about the traveling trend of recent years: voluntourism.
-Travel organizations offer the possibility to combine voluntary work with holidays during a relatively short stay in the country (two to three weeks on the spot).
-Even in the small Republic of Benin, in West Africa next to Nigeria, the trend has arrived.
-The country is peaceful, still underdeveloped and traditional and therefore offers the ultimate framework for a journey in "the heart of local culture" (as travel organizations claim this).
+Yovo Bonsoir is a report about the travel trend of recent years: voluntourism.
+Travel organisations offer the possibility of combining voluntary work with a holiday during a relatively short stay in the country (two to three weeks on the spot).
+Even in the small West African republic of Benin, which borders Nigeria, the trend has arrived.
+The country is peaceful, still underdeveloped and traditional, making it the ultimate setting for a trip into the "heart of local culture" (as tour operators claim).

-The report follows, among other, a French family (parents and three children between 4 and 11 years old) during their "humanitarian journey".
-It was a childhood dream for the parents to volunteer in Africa and to teach for two weeks in a small school in Ouidah, the coastal town that Benin presents as a souvenir to the slave trade.
-Throughout the trip the family asks questions about the usefulness of their presence and the purpose of this company.
-Can they and the suitcases full of gifts really teach something or are they here mainly for themselves, they wonder.
+The report follows a French family (parents and three children aged between 4 and 11) on their "humanitarian journey".
+It was a childhood dream of the parents to volunteer in Africa and teach for two weeks in a small school in Ouidah, the coastal town that Benin presents as a souvenir of the slave trade.
+Throughout the trip, the family questions the usefulness of their presence and the purpose of this company.
+Can they, and the suitcases full of gifts, really teach anything, or are they here mainly for themselves, they wonder.

-The makers of the reportage, Loes, Luca and Roel, in turn ask themselves what the local population thinks of the good intentions of these white benefactors.
-In order to find out, however, they are confronted with their biggest defect: they also come from the other side of the water.
-That is why they pass the camera on to a local team headed by Kemtaan, local hip hop legend, and Modeste, the coordinator of this type of holiday.
-They question local people in their own language and by doing so break with the clichés.
-Sometimes funny, sometimes painful, but most of the time confrontational.
+The reporters, Loes, Luca and Roel, wonder what the locals think of the good intentions of these white benefactors.
+In order to find out, however, they are confronted with their greatest shortcoming: they also come from the other side of the water.
+So they hand the camera over to a local team led by Kemtaan, a local hip-hop legend, and Modeste, the coordinator of this type of holiday.
+They interview the locals in their own language, breaking with the clichés.
+Sometimes funny, sometimes painful, but mostly confrontational.

 Team members